 2. You need a challenge

-If you feel like your classes are too easy, your GPA may benefit but your mind and your ability to compete in the job market will not.
+If you feel like your classes are too easy at your current college, your GPA may benefit but your mind and your ability to compete in the job market will not.
 College should be preparing you for the real world ultimately.
 You should be coming out of your education feeling like you’re ready to take on a role in your field and can progress your career confidently.
 But good grades don’t translate to future success.
 If you aren’t being challenged, you aren’t getting enough out of your education.
 Transferring to a school with more rigorous academics—particularly in your major—could help you in the long run.

 3. Your tuition and living expenses are too high

 If the tuition and cost of living at your current school are creating a burden for you, transferring to a less expensive school could help you both now and after you graduate—particularly if you’ve had to take out loans to help cover your costs.
-Don’t think of it as a defeat: excellent schools come in a wide range of tuition rates, and higher tuition by does not automatically translate into a higher caliber education.
-For example, transferring from an expensive private university to an equally-respected public university could help you save money without sacrificing the quality of your education or your future job prospects.
+Don’t think of it as a defeat: excellent schools come in a wide range of tuition rates, and higher tuition by does not automatically translate to a higher caliber education.
+For example, transferring from an expensive private university to an equally respected public university could help you save money without sacrificing the quality of your education or your future job prospects.

 4. Your school’s location isn’t ideal

-It’s not necessarily a good idea to transfer to a school that’s closer to your friends and family just because you’re homesick—one of the best lessons you can learn in college is how to strike out on your own.
-But if you’re truly unhappy with your current school’s location, transferring to a school in a different city or state could be a good option.
+It’s not necessarily a good idea to transfer to a college that’s closer to your friends and family just because you’re homesick—one of the best lessons you can learn in college is how to strike out on your own.
+But if you’re truly unhappy with your current college's location, transferring to a school in a different city or state could be a good option.
 Your future job should also be a consideration, because moving to a city where you hope to start your career could help you make invaluable connections.

 5. You feel like you chose the wrong school